alibaba/canvas-ui/packages/docs/docs/intro.md

 ## Getting Started

 Ready to dive in?
-Check out our [Quick Start Guide](./quick-start/installation) to set up your first Canvas UI project, or explore our [component examples](./tutorial-basics/create-a-page) to see what's possible.
+Check out our [Quick Start Guide](./quick-start/installation) to set up your first Canvas UI project

-For a comprehensive demo, visit our [interactive kanban example](https://alibaba.github.io/canvas-ui/examples/task) to see Canvas UI in action.